A+

 Cost Of Living Quick Facts

-• The cost of living in Laurel is equal to the Mississippi average
+• The cost of living in Laurel is 2% lower than the Mississippi average

 • Laurel housing is 42% lower than the national average